Scam Protection: Designing clearer decisions in high-risk flows

 CONSTRAINTS

-Regulatory limits restricted how aggressively transactions could be blocked.
+Regulatory limits restricted how transactions could be blocked.

 Over-intervention risked disrupting legitimate transactions and eroding trust.